Drumlin Farm Camps | Frequently Asked Questions (FAQs)

-What’s the difference between Nature Camp and Farm Mania?
+What’s the difference between Nature Camp and Theme Camps?

 If I send my child to two sessions of the same camp, will they be bored?

-Older campers are split up by grade level in Nature Camp: Biologists (grades 4–5), Earthkeepers (grades 5–6), Apprentices (grades 6–7), Adventurers (grades 7–8) and Farm Ecologists (grades 8–10).
-Each program covers a unique topic and therefore little overlap exists between groups (aside from all-camp events, such as Weed Out and Predator & Prey).
+Older campers are split up by grade level in Nature Camp: Biologists (grades 4–5, ages 9-10), Earthkeepers (grades 5–6, ages 10-11), Apprentices (grades 6–8, ages 11-13).
+Each program covers a unique topic and therefore little overlap exists between groups.

 Do you provide transportation?
 How does the carpool group work?

 I have children going into different grades.
 Will they be able to have lunch together?
 Will they see each other?

 Camp programs are separated by age group, and unless noted, each group encompasses a single grade.
-There are all-camp events when your children can see each other, but they will not have a reliable time on a daily basis to do so.
-Our Nature Discovery and Nature Builders programs at Drumlin Farm in Lincoln, and the Assabet River Camp in Sudbury serve a wider range of ages, allowing for campers of different ages to be in the same group and spend much of the day together.
+While moving about the sanctuary, your children may see each other, but they will not have a reliable time on a daily basis to do so.

 Do you have a waterfront?
 How do you deal with extreme heat?

 While we encourage campers to bring a set of clothing to wear in the sprinkler, they may get wet in their normal clothes, as cooling off is a constant practice during New England summers—especially on the hottest days.

 Since camp predominantly takes place outdoors, what do you do when it rains?

 With the exception of thunderstorms or a true deluge, we encourage our counselors to run their normal lessons and activities, even in the rain.
 Each camp group has either an indoor space or a large tent where they can gather and do activities.
 Campers should bring a rain jacket and boots (to be worn the day of, or stored overnight on-site) and be ready to have fun in the rain!